lhamot/rah/README.md

 # rah
 **rah** is **ra**nge, **h**eader-only, "single-file" C++17 library.
-**rah** was design with the code simplicity in mind.
+**rah** was design with the code simplicity on top priority.
 This is why it doesn't support older C++ version.
 ## What is a range library?
 A range library is an extension of the iterators and STL which allow to use and extend algorithms easily.
 A range is anything that can be iterate.
 Typically in C++ something is a range if we can call `std::begin` and `std::end` on it.